EVA-3D/eva-main/docs/getting_started.md

 ### Hotend

-Component wrapping the hotend around provied mounting for the hotend fan and interfaces with the `front` part.
+Component wrapping the hotend around provided mounting for the hotend fan and interfaces with the `front` part.

 ![](assets/GS_hotend.png)